-Although the majority of officers through the ABHP are Alaska State Troopers, there are members of the team who are officers within local police departments and personnel from the DOT Commercial Vehicles Enforcement Division.
+Although the majority of officers through the ABHP are Alaska State Troopers, there are members of the team who serve as officers within local police departments and personnel with the DOT Commercial Vehicles Enforcement Division.
 ABHP traffic teams work out of Fairbanks, Mat-Su West, Soldotna, and Girdwood.

 Alaska Bureau of Investigation

 The Alaska Bureau of Investigation (ABI) investigates major crimes throughout the state of Alaska, including illegal drug distribution and bootlegging.
 The ABI coordinates and conducts criminal investigations within the Alaska State Troopers jurisdiction, including major crimes like homicides, sexual assaults, forgery, fraud, missing persons, and computer and Internet crimes.

 The ABI is broken down into individualized units with expert personnel:

 - Child Abuse Investigation Unit

 - Major Crimes Unit

 The Alaska Bureau of Alcohol and Drug Enforcement (ABADE) coordinates all law enforcement efforts to reduce the availability of controlled substances and alcohol throughout the state of Alaska.
 They are tasked with seizing alcohol and controlled substances that are illegally distributed throughout Alaska and providing training and investigative support to criminal justice agencies.